Dr. Alexa Huang

-Professor of English, Co-director of the Digital Humanities Institute, Director of the Dean's Scholars in Shakespeare, Director of Graduate Studies
+Professor of English, Co-director of the Digital Humanities Institute, Director of the Dean's Scholars in Shakespeare

 Areas of Expertise

-Shakespeare, globalization, Sino-European cultural exchange, literary theory, early modern and postmodern literary and performance cultures, digital humanities, transnational, Sinphone, and Chinese theatre and film
+Shakespeare, globalization, Asian-European cultural exchange, literary theory, early modern and postmodern literary and performance cultures, digital humanities, transnational, Sinphone, and Chinese theatre and film

-Alexa Huang is Founding Co-Director of the GW Digital Humanities Institute, Director of the Dean's Scholars in Shakespeare (a signature program of GW’s Columbian College of Arts and Sciences), Director of Graduate Studies in English, and Professor of English, Theatre and Dance, East Asian Languages and Literatures, and International Affairs at George Washington University in Washington, D.C.; and co-founder and co-director of the open access Global Shakespeares digital performance archive (http://globalshakespeares.org
+Alexa teaches in the English department, and co-founded the GW Digital Humanities Institute and directs the Dean's Scholars in Shakespeare (a signature program of GW’s Columbian College of Arts and Sciences).
+At MIT, she is co-founder and co-director of the open access Global Shakespeares digital performance archive (http://globalshakespeares.org).

 Her teaching and publications are unified by a commitment to understanding the mobility of early modern and postmodern cultures in their literary, performative, and digital forms of expression.
 Her research has been funded by the Fulbright, National Endowment for the Humanities, American Council of Learned Societies, Chiang Ching-kuo Foundation, International Shakespeare Association, Folger Institute, and other agencies.

-She currently chairs the MLA committee on the New Variorum Edition of Shakespeare and edits the Palgrave-Macmillan book series on “Global Shakespeares”.
-She has taught at Lincoln College, Oxford, as an early modern studies faculty of the Middlebury College Bread Loaf School of English (a summer graduate program) and in South Korea as distinguished visiting professor at Seoul National University, and served as former Vice President of the Association for Asian Performance and video curator of an exhibition on early modern and postmodern Sino-European cultural exchange at the Folger Shakespeare Library in Washington, D.C.
+She chaired the MLA committee on the New Variorum Edition of Shakespeare and edits the Palgrave-Macmillan book series on “Global Shakespeares”.
+She has taught at Lincoln College, Oxford, as an early modern studies faculty of the Middlebury College Bread Loaf School of English (a summer graduate program) and in South Korea as distinguished visiting professor at Seoul National University.

 Ph.D., Comparative Literature, Stanford University